 Is pH Balance related to Back Pain?

-Again, this section relies on studies involving supplementation rather than improved diet, but it draws the same conclusion as with hormone growth: alkaline diet should help, but we need further specific studies based on food intake.
+Again, this section relies on studies involving supplementation rather than dietary changes, but it draws the same conclusion as with hormone growth: alkaline diet should help, but we need further specific studies based on food intake.
 It notes that an alkaline diet improves available magnesium which activates vitamin D, thus helping chronic back pain.

 Is pH Balance related to Cancer Treatment?